|The Mariaemma Volute Rediscovered|

 The discovery and retrieval of countless classically "rare" species of shells has, while diluting the historical mystique of these icons, provided enlightenment and pleasure to present day conchologists.
-How nice it is to simply be able to SEE a Conus gloriamaris, a Cypraea leucodon or valentia, and a Pholadomya candida.
+How nice it is to simply be able to SEE a Conus gloriamaris, a Callistocypraea leucodon or Leporicypraea valentia, and a Pholadomya candida.
 Jet travel, SCUBA, tangle nets have changed the hobby in one quick generation.
 Precisely twenty-five years ago Peter Dance (1969) produced his classic Rare Shells, which illustrated and chronicled fifty classic rarities.
 Of these, only two, "Ancilla" vernedei and Aulica chrysostoma are beyond the means of a well-heeled connoisseur - and even this assertion is arguable.
 The following brief account will serve as requiem for another fallen icon.

 | Based on a

 single specimen, "most probably from some of the Malaya

 Islands, Singapore being merely the entry port," The British

 malacologist, J.E.
 Gray, described a 140 mm.
 Volute which he

 named Scapha mariaemma